dataforseo/TypeScriptClient/docs/interfaces/IKnowledgeGraphDataforseoLabsSerpElementItem.md

 > **`optional`** **url**: `string`

-relevant URL in SERP
+relevant URL of the Ad element in SERP

 #### Source

-main.ts:95993
+main.ts:97872

 ***